lluisgomez/TextProposals/README.md

   ``./eval_IC15``

+Ground truth data for each dataset must be downloaded and placed in their respective folders in ./data/ directory.

 ## Object Proposla Evaluation

 The following command lines generate a txt file with proposals for each image in the SVT and ICDAR2013 datasets respectively.